singh-man/books/crackingTheCoding/06_mathAndLogicPuzzles.md

 ### Worst Case Shifting

 Many brainteasers are worst-case minimization problems, worded either in terms of minimizing an action or in doing something at most a specific number of times.
-A useful technique is to try to "balance"the worst case.
+A useful technique is to try to "balance" the worst case.
 That is, if an early decision results in a skewing of the worst case, we can sometimes change the deci­ sion to balance out the worst case.
 This will be clearest when explained with an example.

 The "nine balls" question is a classic interview question.
 You have nine balls.
 Eight are of the same weight, and one is heavier.
 You are given a balance which tells you only whether the left side or the right side is heavier.
 Find the heavy ball in just two uses of the scale.